You, me, God, and Goliath

 You, me, God, and Goliath, 2021, graphite, hand embroidery, medical tape, and photographic print on paper; resin, river stones gathered with my husband, and lichen collected with Jenny during walks through her sanctuary

 In the book of Samuel, a feared Goliath challenges a shepherd boy to a duel.
 While the warrior girds himself in brass, a young David refuses the armor that will hinder his mobility and agility.
-We see that David’s armor is his unmatched confidence.
+We see that David’s armor is his unmatched confidence that is stirred by an unwavering faith.

 In the valley of opposition, David collects five smooth stones out of the brook.
 With sling in hand, he smites the undefeated giant with a single stone.